 When boring through wood, carpenter ants leave behind sawdust-like material (“frass”) near the ant nest site.
 It is a tell-tail sign of a carpenter ant infestation.
 Carpenter ant damage is different from termite damage.
 The ant tunnels across the wood’s grain whereas termite tunnels follow the wood’s grain.
 Ant tunnels are clean; termite tunnels are covered with mud.
 Piles of dust are often seen near the ant nest site.

 In a large colony with thousands of individual ants, the ants produce a distinctive crackling sound.
 If the colony is large enough to produce audible sounds, it is a large, mature colony.

 Ants communicate with each other by touching their antennae and through chemicals that define foraging trails.
 Ants will habitually travel the same routes when going to and from the nest to various food sources and they release chemicals, called pheromones, to provide a scent trail that other ants can follow.
 These pheromones are so powerful, that it is estimated that one gram of ant pheromone would be enough to make a trail that circles the Earth.

-If you have a carpenter ant infestation, contact Cowley's Termite and Pest Control.
+If you have a carpenter ant infestation, contact Cowley's Pest Services.
 We are your local pest control professionals serving Lakewood, Freehold, Piscataway, New Brunswick, Jackson, Englishtown, Asbury Park, East Brunswick and nearby New Jersey.